PramitDutta1999/VLM-Radiology-Evaluation/README.md

 ## Code Availability

 The source code for this project is **not publicly included** in this repository.
-If you want to access the code or report, please contact the author at [pramitduttaanik@gmail.com].
+If you want to access the code, please contact the author at [pramitduttaanik@gmail.com].

 ## Contact